go-pkgz/email/README.md

 ## limitations

-This library is not intended to be used for sending emails with attachments or sending a lot of massive emails with low latency requirements.
+This library is not intended to be used for sending a lot of massive emails with low latency requirements.
 The intended use case is sending simple messages, like alerts, notification and so on.
 For example, sending alerts from a monitoring system, or for authentication-related emails, i.e.  "password reset email", "verification email", etc.